 When it comes to a roofing insurance claim, there are many moving parts you may need help with.
-At Matlock Construction we are here to guide you, as well as help walk you through this entire process.
+At Matlock Roofing we are here to guide you, as well as help walk you through this entire process.
 The information on this page will educate you on the entire process from filing the insurance claim on your roof all the way to getting your insurance check endorsed by your mortgage company.

 Roofing Insurance Claims Process & Mortgage Check Procedures

 If your roof suffers damage from hail or windstorm, you may need to make an insurance claim to get your roof fully repaired.
 This is what your insurance is for.
 When you make an insurance claim on your roof, there are certain procedures your insurance company will follow.
 Matlock Roofing is here to help you with these procedures.
 In this article, we will walk you through the common roofing claim process.